Liquid Democracy or Direct Democracy? One Theoretical Result and Two Experiments: Introduction

-The Random Dot Kinematogram (RDK) is a classic perceptual task amply used in vision and cognitive research.\footnote{It was originally developed to study the perception of motion under noisy conditions in humans and non-human primates (e.g. van de Grind et al., 1983).
-In neuroscience, it has been used to study the neuronal correlates of motion perception (Newsome et al., 1989; Britten et al., 1992; Roitman and Shadlen, 2002).} A number of moving dots are displayed for a very short interval; some move in a coherent direction, either Left or Right in our binary implementation, others move at random; subjects report in which direction they think coherent dots are moving.
-We can label experts ex post as the individuals with performance in the highest quintile, and generate a collective decision by aggregating individual responses, with the additional option of delegation to the experts (in the LD treatments) or abstention (in the MVA treatments).
-We ran the experiment on Amazon Mechanical Turk with three electorate sizes: $N=5$ and $N=15$, as in Experiment 1, and a larger electorate of $N=125$.
+We implement a classic perceptual task amply used in vision and cognitive research.\footnote{The Random Dot Kinematogram (RDK) was originally developed to study the perception of motion under noisy conditions in humans and non-human primates (e.g. van de Grind et al., 1983).
+In neuroscience, it has been used to study the neuronal correlates of motion perception (Newsome et al., 1989; Britten et al., 1992; Roitman and Shadlen, 2002).} A number of moving dots are displayed for a very short interval (1 second); some move in a coherent direction, either Left or Right in our binary implementation, others move at random; subjects report in which direction they think coherent dots are moving.
+We label experts ex post as the individuals with recent performance in the highest quintile, and generate a collective decision by aggregating individual responses, with the additional option of delegation to the experts (in the LD treatments) or abstention (in the DD treatments).

-We reach three results.
-First, in our experiment it is not rare for individuals' accuracies to be worse than random.
-And this even over a large number of decisions: aggregating at the subject level over all 120 tasks, around 10\% of subjects have ex post accuracy strictly below randomness; about 15\% do no better than randomness.
-If we want to study voting and information aggregation when information may be faulty, perceptual tasks can provide a very useful tool.

-Second, comparing delegation to abstention we find the same patterns we saw in Experiment 1.
-The distributions of voters' accuracies we observe in the two samples---LD and MVA---are effectively identical, but delegation is twice as frequent than abstention when $N=5$, and more than 50\% more frequent when $N=15$,\footnote{It is 75\% more frequency when $N=125$.} if anything accentuating the disparity observed in the first experiment.
-Between one fourth and one third of subjects choose to abstain, but about half, in all treatments, choose to delegate.

-Third, the high frequency of delegation exacts its expected informational costs.
-Even with a relatively high fraction of random, or below random subjects, universal majority voting remains the best information aggregator, delivering the highest frequency of correct group decisions in all treatments; MVA is only slightly less efficient, while LD is dominated by both in all treatments.